From career breakthroughs to professional milestones, explore how Natalie Portman made an impact.

 In 2001, Natalie Portman performed in a revival of Anton Chekhov's The Seagull at The Public Theater.

-In 2003, Natalie Portman graduated from Harvard University and had a small role in the war film Cold Mountain.
+In 2003, Natalie Portman graduated from Harvard and appeared in a small role in the war film Cold Mountain.

 In 2004, Natalie Portman campaigned for Senator John Kerry in the presidential election, supporting the Democratic Party.

-In 2004, Natalie Portman traveled to Uganda as the Ambassador of Hope for FINCA International, promoting micro-lending to help finance women-owned businesses in developing countries.
+In 2004, Natalie Portman traveled to Uganda as the Ambassador of Hope for FINCA International, promoting micro-lending to finance women-owned businesses.

-In 2004, Natalie Portman won a Golden Globe and received an Academy Award nomination for Best Supporting Actress for her performance in Closer.
+In 2004, Natalie Portman won a Golden Globe and received an Academy Award nomination for Best Supporting Actress for her role in Closer.

 In 2005, Natalie Portman played Evey Hammond in V for Vendetta.

-In 2005, two films starring Natalie Portman were released: Star Wars: Episode III – Revenge of the Sith and V for Vendetta.
+In 2005, Natalie Portman starred in both Star Wars: Episode III – Revenge of the Sith and V for Vendetta, both of which were among her most acclaimed and highest-grossing films.

-In 2006, Natalie Portman hosted an episode of Saturday Night Live.
-She also appeared in the anthology film Paris, je t'aime and starred in Miloš Forman's Goya's Ghosts, playing a dual role which received positive feedback from Roger Ebert.
+In 2006, Natalie Portman began the year by hosting an episode of Saturday Night Live and appeared in the anthology film Paris, je t'aime, in the segment named "Faubourg Saint-Denis".
+She also starred in Miloš Forman's Goya's Ghosts.

-In April 2007, Natalie Portman discussed her work with FINCA and how it benefits women and children in Third World countries on This Week with George Stephanopoulos.
+In April 2007, Natalie Portman discussed her work with FINCA on This Week with George Stephanopoulos, highlighting how it benefits women and children in Third World countries.

-In 2007, Natalie Portman launched her own brand of animal-friendly footwear and traveled to Rwanda with Jack Hanna to film the documentary Gorillas on the Brink.
+In 2007, Natalie Portman launched her own brand of animal-friendly footwear.
+Also in 2007, Portman traveled to Rwanda with Jack Hanna to film the documentary Gorillas on the Brink.

 In 2008, Natalie Portman directed the short film Eve.